silviaCerby/gitbook/docs/how-to_use_cerby/cerby_browser_extension/log-in-to-the-cerby-browser-extension.md

 To log in to the Cerby browser extension in IdP-based or federated workspaces, you must complete the following steps:

   1. Open the Cerby browser extension popup from the extensions or add-ons section.
 Based on previous logins or organization prefill, one of the following pages is displayed:
-**IMPORTANT:** If you have a **Guest User** role, proceed to the next step right away.
-After a few seconds, you will be redirected to the corporate login portal, and you must start from step 1.

      * **Welcome to Cerby** page